achintangal/achintangal.github.io/_posts/2021-03-19-First-Post.markdown

 So, here is another attempt at it.

 For generating the blog, I am using [Jekyll].
-Over the next few weeks, I will adding more posts about customizing this blog myself.
+Over the next few weeks, I will be adding more posts about customizing this blog myself.
 Fun!